beahunt3r/Threat-Hunting-and-Detection/Command and Control/Suspicious Network Beacons - Microsoft Defender.md

 Required: DeviceNetworkEvents

-WARNING!: Since MDE doesn't log every single network connection, there is a chance of FALSE NEGATIVES.
+**WARNING!**: Since MDE doesn't log every single network connection, there is a chance of FALSE NEGATIVES.

 ## Description